jswu18/jswu18.github.io/blog-posts/the-kernel-stein-discrepancy.md

 $$KSD_{\mathbb{P}}(\{x_i\}_{i=1}^{N})$$

-The existence of such a statistical quantity has become a popular area of research due to its usefulness in many applications in statistics and machine learning.
+Due to its usefulness in many applications of statistics and machine learning, the existence of such a statistical quantity has been the source of many popular research areas.
 Thus, we will first briefly describe a few applications to help motivate the topic.
 We will then build our formulation of the KSD through the lens of integral probability metrics (IPMs) and the maximum mean discrepancy (MMD).

 ### KSD for Sampling Techniques